|Tyre Sizing Charts:|

 [all dimensions in millimeters]

 The GMS uses a two-number system: the first number is the width of the casing, and the second number is the width of the tread, both in millimeters.
-These measurements are taken on a rim which is 20 mm wide at the bead-capturing point, with a tire inflated to 60psi and maintained for 24 hours.
+These measurements are taken on a rim which is 20 mm wide at the bead-capturing point, with a tyre inflated to 60psi and maintained for 24 hours.

 Tubulars existed in 6 different sizes, but only two of them are readily available these days.

-In clincher tires, there is a real difference between "700c" and "27 inch" sizes, but for tubulars this is a false distinction.
+In clincher tyres, there is a real difference between "700c" and "27 inch" sizes, but for tubulars this is a false distinction.
 Whenever you see mention of "27 inch tubulars" the writer is actually referring to standard full-sized tubulars, as used on most racing bikes.

 If you want to sound like an ignorant yahoo, call them "tubies" or "tubeless tyres."